nosvagor/vagari/README.md

 ⮩ i.e., acknowledge that color (and design itself) is a system of communication with an evolutionary history. ⮯

-Mining meaning from media, or rather, the **exploration of culture** via the most dominant mediums:
+An obsession with the language of film provided much insight and some rationale for this general philosophical (or rather, biological) concept.
+Hence, the following represents a way to mine meaning from media, or rather, the

+<details closed> <summary><strong>exploration of culture</strong> via the
+most dominant mediums:</summary>

 - [What is Cinema Language?](https://youtu.be/1-6-8HN5yv8) (importance of ...)
 - [Hitchcock and the Language of Cinema](https://youtu.be/W_JPD8B_0Lc) (Silence)